seanulus/tap-room-react-stateful/README.md

 * Successfully styled with CSS objects and modules.
 * Successfully used propTypes and JSX Looping.
 * Created modular components for a slightly modular UI.
+* Successfully added state to App component and used unidirectional flow to send this into child components.
+* Successfully added callbacks to retrieve information from children and display in other components using the same data.

 ## Setup/Installation Requirements

-* To view project code, _clone repository from_ https://github.com/seanulus/tap-room-react
+* To view project code, _clone repository from_ https://github.com/seanulus/tap-room-react-stateful
 * Install Node.js
 * Open terminal, navigate to project root directory and run npm install.